airspot-dev/krules/OVERVIEW.md

 As you can see, the event also contains a extension called propertyname which indicates the name of the altered property.
 Through these attributes we are thus able to subscribe to all events relating to a variation of this property.
 As we will see later, it is possible to create additional attributes (as extensions) to give a more specific classification of the event, or more properly, of the related subject

 Note that the name of the altered property is repeated both in the payload and as an extended property.
-This happens because at the transport and addressing level of the event the content of the message is not taken into account, it is instead used by the service that consumes the event (in our case a rulesset).
+This happens because at the transport and addressing level of the event the content of the message is not taken into account, it is instead used by the service that consumes the event (in our case a ruleset).

 Looking at the content of the payload you can see how the event contains, in addition the name of the property and the new value of it, also the old property value.
 This is very useful when you want to implement a logic established not just on the new value of the property but also on its transitions.